Barbarossa (film): Plot

 Alberto tells his men that they will become the "Company of Death" and their motto shall be "Death or freedom".
 Alberto and his men start rallying volunteers, soon gathering a large force of Lombard men.
 Eleonora goes to see Tessa in the nunnery.
 She tells Tessa of the rise of the power of the Lombard League and Tessa tells Eleonora to marry Alberto.
 Alberto again asks Eleonora again to marry him and this time she agrees however soon after, Barozzi comes to the nunnery to take the Emperor's share of their bounty and to abduct attractive nuns.
 As Barozzi pulls off the veils of the nuns, he finds Tessa among them.
 He is ecstatic to find her but Tessa, aware that Barozzi killed her fiancé slashes his face with a dagger and runs to the roof of the nunnery.
 There she stands on the ledge threatening to plunge to her death.
 Barozzi begs her not to do it, promising to change his dishonest ways but Tessa fulfils her vow and throws herself to her death rather than be forced to marry him.
 Far away, her sister senses the death of Tessa and weeps for her.

 Barozzi and Eleonora are at the funeral.
 Eleanora approaches Barozzi and he tearfully tells her that he loved Tessa.
 Blaming Barozzi for Tessa's suicide, Eleonora is unforgiving and slashes Barozzi's throat, non-fatally wounding him.

 News comes to Alberto that Eleonora almost killed Barozzi who has taken Eleonora to the camp of Barbarossa at Alessandria.
 There they plan to burn her at the stake.
 Alberto is enraged upon hearing the news.

-At The Empress is frightened by rumours that Eleanora is a witch while Barbarossa is upset because they have been trying for weeks to take the city without success.
+The Empress is frightened by rumours that Eleanora is a witch while Barbarossa is upset because they have been trying for weeks to take the city without success.
 He tells his staff to double the digging of the tunnel.
 His staff tell him that the frequent rains have slowed the digging and the rivers around the city are filled up with water; if the rains continue the rivers will overflow and the whole camp will be submerged.
 In addition, the rain and mud are destroying the morale of the troops.

 The Empress goes to see Eleanora.
 She sees her right arm has been burned and asks what happened.
 Eleanora tells her that it is scarring from a lightning strike.
 The Empress is amazed.
 Eleonora's cellmate screams that the woman is a witch and she runs to the cell door banging hard on it to be let out.
 The Empress leaves the cell still wondering how the woman survived.